andrewchambers/ddmin/readme.txt

 DDMIN(1)                  BSD General Commands Manual                 DDMIN(1)

 NAME
-     ddmin — minimise textual test cases automatically
+     ddmin — minimise interesting files automatically

 SYNOPSIS
-     ddmin [-c] [-h] tester testfile
+     ddmin [-c] [-h] tester interesting

 DESCRIPTION
-     ddmin minimises testfile in place automatically using delta debugging.
-     It works by by deleting lines (or characters with -c) while ensuring tester returns 0.
+     ddmin minimises file interesting in place automatically using delta debugging.
+It works by by deleting lines (or bytes with -b) while ensur‐ ing tester returns 0 when executed.

 EXIT STATUS
      The ddmin utility exits 0 on success, and >0 if an error occurs.